Routing Quick Reference

 Routing Table

-The expanded routing table is a list of maps, each with the following specific structure:
+The expanded routing table is a wrapper object containing a :routes key; The routes is a seq of routing maps, with the following structure:

 :scheme :https